meganbyrne8/garden-model/README.md

 ### Goals

 - _Create a full-stack app that takes in user permissions in order to access the app's main features._
-- _Apply CRUD that can display, modify, delete, or add new gardens/plants depending on user access level & implement AUTH._
+- _Apply CRUD that can display, modify, delete, or add new gardens depending on user access level & implement AUTH._
 - _Write clean, scalable code, with reusable components._